 An introduction to classical and 20th century physics including the fundamentals of Newtonian mechanics and the physics of fluids, heat and thermodynamics, and wave motion and sound.
 Problem-solving and physics applications are stressed.
-Prerequisite: Grade of C or above in MAT 111.
 3 credits (Fall)

 PHY 101L - General Physics I Laboratory